ophub/amlogic-s9xxx-armbian/README.md

 ## Install to EMMC and update instructions

 Choose the corresponding firmware according to your box.
-Then write the IMG file to the USB hard disk through software such as [Rufus](https://rufus.ie/) or [balenaEtcher](https://www.balena.io/etcher/).
-Insert the USB hard disk into the box.
-Common for all `Amlogic s9xxx TV Boxes`.
+See the corresponding instructions for the use of different devices.

 - ### Install Armbian to EMMC

 1. For the installation method of the `Rockchip` platform, please refer to [Section 8](build-armbian/documents) in the documentation。

-2. `Amlogic` and `Allwinner` platform，Login in to armbian (default user: root, default password: 1234) → input command:
+2. `Amlogic` and `Allwinner` platform，Then write the IMG file to the USB hard disk through software such as [Rufus](https://rufus.ie/) or [balenaEtcher](https://www.balena.io/etcher/).
+Insert the USB hard disk into the box.
+Login in to armbian (default user: root, default password: 1234) → input command:

 ```yaml
 armbian-install